The Great Instinct Override

 This is a true story about a chocolate brown and white striped bikini and a white linen shirt.
 I was about to leave for a weekend away, holding said yellowed shirt and 'stained with sea-salt' bikini, both calling for a proper soak.
 I thought I'd let them work their magic before I left, then wash them properly when I got back.
 My instinct spoke up immediately: "The chocolate will bleed.
 Don't soak them together."

-But then an optimistic voice called Stella piped up saying "she'll be right, don't worry about it."
+But then an optimistic voice, Stella, piped up saying "she'll be right, don't worry about it."

 My inner wisdom tried again: "I don't think these should be soaked together.
-Consider them separately."
+Consider soaking them separately."

-Stella wasn't having it: "Just throw them in there, I’m sure it will be fine."
+Stella persisted: "Just throw them in there, I’m sure it will be fine."

 One final attempt from my better senses: "Eleni, you know better than this."